Watson-Explorer/wex-wdc-integration-samples/wex-mr/watson-message-resonance-readme.md

 ### Configuring the Watson Explorer Application Builder

 Assuming you have completed the first [Application Builder tutorial](http://www-01.ibm.com/support/knowledgecenter/SS8NLW_9.0.0/com.ibm.swg.im.infosphere.dataexpl.appbuilder.doc/c_de-ab-devapp-tutorial.html), you will have a search page.
-Let's add a message resonance widget that will analyse the user's query for impact.
+Let's add a message resonance widget that will analyze the user's query for impact.

 #### Building a Widget that Sends Text to the Watson Message Resonance Service